Furlani bread products:

 The mono and diglycerides (or monoglycerides) in Furlani garlic breads come from soybean oil.

 The distilled monoglycerides in Furlani spreads come from palm oil.

 All Furlani products contain wheat, milk, and soy.
 Furlani products are not gluten free, dairy free or considered vegan.

 Dairy is used in Furlani product spread, cheese, and cheese blends.
 Depending on the product type, the spread contains dairy and/or whey powder and butter.
 Whey is a dairy by-product in the cheese-making process.

 Furlani cheese ingredients include:

-Furlani garlic bread products – Texas toast, breadsticks, loaves, knots and biscuits – are grain-based and contain wheat, milk, soy and include plant- and microbial-based ingredients, therefore are suited for a lacto-vegetarian diet.
+Furlani bread products are grain-based and contain wheat, milk, soy, and include plant- and microbial-based ingredients, therefore are suited for a lacto-vegetarian diet.